Easy, Equitable, Compliant

-We’ve successfully executed this approach with several projects, including multiple client and partner grant related efforts and the $4M Extended Reality initiative featured on our homepage, which was transferred to us at the requests of the IHE, PI, and NSF.
+We have successfully executed this approach with several projects, including multiple client and partner grant related efforts and the $4M Extended Reality initiative featured on our homepage, which was transferred to us at the requests of the IHE, PI, and NSF.

 Benefits of Rehoming a Grant